kiskolabs/WebPalvelinohjelmointi2023/english/week8.md

 ### Values

-Stimulus, values are essentially data that can be stored and accessed within a particular controller.
-They can be defined and accessed using the value method within a controller.
-A value can represent any kind of data, such as a string, number or boolean.
+Values are data that can be stored and accessed within a controller by using the value method.
+Values can be declared in several ways such as static, attribute on an HTML element or dynamic.
+The example shows an example of how to add value to an attribute of an HTML element and how to define and access a value in a Stimulus controller.<br />

-Values in Stimulus can be declared in several ways, including as a static value, an attribute on an HTML element, or a dynamic value returned by a function or Promise.
-Here's an example of how to define and access a value in a Stimulus controller:
+The structure of the HTML attribute to a value is data-[controller name]-[attribute name]-value.
+At the example below attribute is `data-hello-greeting-value` and the setted value of it is `Welcome`.

 ```html
 <h1>Greetings</h1>